parath/platform-go-challenge/README.md

 ## Next steps
 - Solution is based on an in-memory store which makes storage ephemeral and works for a single instance only.
 Persistent storage should be used, for instance Postgres JSONB, or adopt a platform-wide storage solution.
+- Make use of request context for better efficiency, especially when a persistent store is integrated.
-- Coordinate upstream contracts for asset verification and potential reconciliation (exclusion/flags for missing assets) once teams align
+- Coordinate upstream contracts for asset verification and potential reconciliation (exclusion/flags for missing assets) once teams align.
-- Performance: caching per user with Redis since it is shown on the front page
+- Performance: caching per user with Redis since it is shown on the front page.
-- Performance: pagination for very large lists
+- Performance: pagination for very large lists.